Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables

-Both NLSPCA and SPDA use the standard coupling to observables via the natural parameter of the Poisson, whereas P-MCA sets the mean of the Poisson using maximization.
-Besides, NLSPCA and SDPA use a linear superposition, while P-MCA uses the maximum.
-Comparison in Tab.~\ref{table:poisson_denoising} shows, in general, a better denoising performance of the P-MCA compared to both NLSPCA and SDPA at low-SNR values (although SPDA also yields very competitive results in some cases).
-Poisson noise is just one example instance for which Theorem~1 applies and denoising is just one example application.
-That P-MCA is competitive for the task without further mechanisms (compare NLSPCA and SDPA) and without extensive fine-tuning of hyper-parameters.
+Both NLSPCA and SPDA use the standard linear link to observables via the natural parameter of the Poisson distribution, whereas P-MCA sets the mean of the Poisson using maximization.
+Besides, NLSPCA and SDPA exploit continuous latents while P-MCA uses binary latents.
+Tab.~\ref{table:poisson_denoising} shows, in general, a better denoising performance of P-MCA compared to both NLSPCA and SDPA at low-SNR values (although SPDA also yields very competitive results in some cases).
+Poisson noise is just one example of an exponential family distribution, and denoising is just one application.
+Still, we note that P-MCA is competitive for the task without using additional, task-specific mechanisms (compare NLSPCA and SDPA) and without extensive fine-tuning of hyper-parameters.
 Further applications of our approach included observables following Bernoulli and Exponential distributions (both one-parameter distributions) and, importantly, observables following Gaussian, Gamma and Beta distributions (as two-parameter distributions).
 The Beta distribution has also been considered in an application of our results to medical data of hearing impairments \citep[][]{MousaviEtAl2021}.